ash-xyz/Match-Stick-Game/README.md

 ## Running the Game
 - Either
     - Download and run the exe
-    - Download and compile the c++ file for yourself :smile:
+    - Download and compile the c++ file for yourself
+- Enjoy! :smile: